 Lincolnshire Partnership NHS Foundation Trust (LPFT) provides specialist health services for people with a learning disability, mental health or drug or alcohol problems.
 They focused on helping people towards recovery, enabling them to live well in their community as much as possible.
 Their services include: adult community and inpatient mental health services, specialist services such as child & adolescent mental health services (CAMHS), older adult services, and occupational therapy service.

 Lincolnshire Community Health Services NHS Trust (LCHS) provides a wide range of community healthcare services across Lincolnshire.
 Their services enable patients and families to access care and support at, or as close to, home as possible, and help people to maintain independent lifestyles for as long as they can.
-These services include: general and specialist integrated community nursing and therapy healthcare services, four community hospitals, two urgent care centres, two minor injuries units, a walk in centre, and GP out of hours services.
+These services include: general and specialist integrated community nursing and therapy healthcare services, four community hospitals, two urgent care centres, two minor injuries units and GP out of hours services.
 They also offer healthy lifestyle services, and children’s and young people’s services.
 Lincolnshire West CCG are the lead commissioners for LCHS.

 East Midlands Ambulance Service NHS Trust (EMAS) provides emergency 999 care and telephone clinical assessment services across the East Midlands, including Lincolnshire.
 Lincolnshire West CCG are the lead commissioners for EMAS.

 When the four CCGs in Lincolnshire were formed, the responsibility for public health moved over to Lincolnshire County Council.
 Their services include: weight management, smoking cessation, and sexual health.
 They also promote national campaigns delivered by Public Health England including ‘One You’.
 The CCG works closely with Public Health through health and wellbeing boards to achieve the best possible outcome for the local community, by developing a joint strategic needs assessment (JSNA) for improving public health.